The woolly rhinoceros roamed the earth between three and a half million and 14,000 years ago.

 Woolly Rhinoceros Facts

-The woolly rhinoceros stood about six feet tall at the shoulders and about nine feet to the top of its head.
+The woolly rhinoceros had short, stocky legs, but it stood about six feet tall at the shoulders.
 Its body was covered in a thick reddish-brown fur.
-Woolly rhinoceros were about 15 feet long from the tip of their snouts to the base of their tails.
-This rhino’s most distinctive features were the large keratin horn on the top of the end of their snout, and the secondary smaller horn near their eyes.
-These ancient creatures could have weighed as much as 7,000 pounds.
+It was about 15 feet long from the tip of its snout to the base of its tail.
+This rhino’s most distinctive features were the large keratin horn on the top of the end of its snout, which was about 3 feet tall, and the secondary smaller horn near its eyes.
+These ancient creatures weighed about 1.7-2.2 tons, or 3400-4400 pounds, but they might have weighed even more.

-The greatest threats to the woolly rhinoceros, in the end, were excessive hunting by man, changing weather, and loss of habitat and food supply.
-During the time when they thrived, though, adult woolly rhinoceros had very few natural predators, with man being their only true threat.
-On the other hand, juvenile and baby rhinos were a different matter, however.
+The greatest threats to the woolly rhinoceros, in the end, were excessive hunting by humans, changing weather, and loss of habitat and food supply.
+During the time when they thrived, though, adult woolly rhinoceroses had very few natural predators, so only humans were their true threat.
+On the other hand, juvenile and baby rhinos were a different matter.
 Baby woolly rhino predators included cave lions and prehistoric hyenas.

-Though the first woolly rhinoceros skull was found in 1335 in Austria, at the time, they believed it to belong to a dragon.
-Once the species was first described, after the discovery of bones in 1769, the first documented partial remains of a woolly rhinoceros were discovered in Siberia, in the Vilyuy River in 1771.
+Although the first woolly rhinoceros skull was found in 1335 in Austria, at the time, they believed it to belong to a dragon.
+After the discovery of bones in 1769, the species was first described.
+Then the first documented partial remains of a woolly rhinoceros were discovered in Siberia, in the Vilyuy River in 1771.
 In 1877, more Siberian remains were found in the Yana River.
-It wasn’t until 1907 that a full specimen was found, followed by a second intact specimen a few months later in the same location, this time in Starunia.
+It wasn’t until 1907 that a full specimen was found, followed by a second intact specimen a few months later in the same area, this time in Starunia.

-One of the most important discoveries was “Sasha,” a mummified juvenile rhino whose fur and even soft tissues were preserved when she was found in Yakutia.
+One of the most important discoveries was “Sasha,” a mummified juvenile rhino whose fur and even soft tissues were preserved when she was found in Yakutia in 2014.
 Six years later in 2020, a completely intact rhino, around four years old at the time of its death, was discovered in the same location.
-The 2020 discovery is considered perhaps the best woolly rhinoceros specimen ever found, as its internal organs and even its nasal horn was intact.
-The oldest fossil of a woolly rhinoceros found so far was in Tibet and it dates back to over three and a half million years ago, though we know they were still alive as recently as 14,000 years ago.
+The 2020 discovery is considered perhaps the best woolly rhinoceros specimen ever found, as its internal organs and even its nasal horn were intact.
+The oldest fossil of a woolly rhinoceros found so far was in Tibet and it dates back to over three and a half million years ago, though we know they were still alive as recently as 12,000 years ago.

-The last of these animals appears to have lived around 14,000 years ago.
-At this time, they were being hunted by man and also by other creatures.
-The woolly rhinos’ fur pelts as well as their meat would no doubt have been prized gains for a Pliocene or Pleistocene era hunter and their clan.
-Overhunting in addition to changing climate and habitat loss all contributed to the extinction of this ancient beast.
-Their thick fur meant they were well-suited for the extreme cold of the ice age and when the weather began to warm up again, the wooly rhinoceros couldn’t adapt.
-Their food sources likely suffered the same fate, contributing even more to their eventual demise as a species.
+The last of these animals appears to have lived around 12,000 years ago.
+At this time, they were being hunted by humans and other creatures.
+The woolly rhinos’ fur pelts, as well as their meat would no doubt have been prized gains for Pliocene and Pleistocene era hunters and their clans.
+Overhunting, in addition to changing climate and habitat loss, all contributed to the extinction of this ancient beast.
+Their thick fur meant they were well-suited for the extreme cold of the ice age, and when the weather began to warm up again, the wooly rhinoceros couldn’t adapt.
+Food sources likely suffered the same fate, contributing even more to the eventual demise of the species.

 The closest living relative of the woolly rhinoceros is the Sumatran rhinoceros.
 Here are some similar ancient animals:

-- Giant rhino – Paraceratherium , which lived during the Oligocene epoch about 20-30 million years ago, lacked the horn which makes true rhinos so distinctive.
+- Giant rhino – Paraceratherium, which lived during the Oligocene epoch about 20-30 million years ago, lacked the horn that makes true rhinos so distinctive.
 They stood nearly 15 feet tall at the shoulder and could weigh up to 20 tons.

 Woolly Rhinoceros FAQs (Frequently Asked Questions)